jordivilagut/bookstore/README.md

-# Book Store
+# Bookstore

-A page to showcase products that are sold on Amazon using affiliate links.
+A digital bookstore.